vil/H4X-Tools/readme.md

 If you are on Windows, run the program as usual (Inside the folder!!!) and run the update option.

-### Only tested on Fedora 35 and Windows 10
+### Only tested on Fedora 35 and Fedora 36
-But it should work fine on other Linux distros and Windows 11 too.
+But it should work fine on other Linux distros too.

 If it doesnt work, install the dependencies manually and start the application in terminal using `python3 h4xtools.py`.

+### Windows
+1. Make sure you have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed.

+2. Clone the repo `git clone https://github.com/HerraVp/H4X-Tools.git`

+3. Run the setup.bat file.

 -------------------------------------------
 -------------------------------------------